kivy/kivy/doc/sources/installation/installation-windows.rst

 installed.

 Walking the path!
-To add your python to the path, simply open your command line and then us the ``cd`` command to change the current directory to where python is installed, e.g. ``cd C:\Python27``.
+To add your python to the path, simply open your command line and then use the ``cd`` command to change the current directory to where python is installed, e.g. ``cd C:\Python27``.
 Alternatively if you only have one python version installed, permanently add the python directory to the path for `cmd <http://www.computerhope.com/issues/ch000549.htm>`_ or